railwayapp/docs/src/pages/deployment/custom-domains.md

 ## Provider Specific Instructions

-Enabling OrangeCloud Proxy

-If you're on CloudFlare, you MUST set your DNS settings to full or above.
-Otherwise, Railway will fail to perform a secure handshake and proxy your DNS
+If you have proxying enabled on Cloudflare (the orange cloud), you MUST set your SSL/TLS settings to full or above.
+Otherwise, Cloudflare will not be able to connect to Railway.

 <NextImage  src="/images/cloudflare.png"
             alt="Screenshot of Custom Domain"